WebAssembly/spec/md-proto/WebAssembly.md

    [instantiated](#linear-memory-instantiation).
  - If a [Table Section] is present, each table is [instantiated](#table-instantiation).
- - A finite quantity of [call-stack resources] are allocated.
+ - A finite quantity of [call-stack resources] is allocated.
  - A *globals array* is allocated, which is a heterogeneous array of globals corresponding to the entries in the module's [Global Section].
 The initial value of each global is the value of its [instantiation-time initializer](#instantiation-time-initializers), if it has one, or an all-zeros bit-pattern otherwise.

-> The contents of the Module, including functions and their bodies, are outside any linear address space and not any accessible to applications.
+> The contents of an instance, including functions and their bodies, are outside any linear address space and not any accessible to applications.
 WebAssembly is therefore conceptually a [Harvard Architecture].